adamdunc/whs/README.md

 # whs
-WHS FPGA Lectures and Project content
+WHS FPGA lectures and project content.
+See ppt/pdf for lectures.
+See README files within each project for project instructions.